Tri Border Tangos

 Their flight was six hundred and seventy miles over desolate, uninhabited jungle, rivers, and swamps.
 They headed toward the world’s most deadly terrorist training camps, supply and staging grounds of the Tri Border area of Brazil, Paraguay and Argentina.

-O’Malley eased back on the throttles, nosed up a bit and set the PBY down as graceful as a Canada goose gliding onto a glassed over lake.
-The sudden sound of water rushed past the hull, a welcome change from the monotonous drone of the twin radials and reality of the mission rushed into their quickened minds.
+O’Malley eased back on the throttles, nosed up and set the PBY down as graceful as a Canada goose gliding onto a glassed over lake.
+The sudden sound of water rushed past the hull, a welcome change from the monotonous drone of the twin radials.
+Reality of the mission quickened their senses.

 Everyone sat forward as the PBY motored toward a small gray beach, backed by dense trees where they unloaded the gear for five men, two women and seven TajTel modified, oversized-fat-tire Honda trail bikes.
 The bikes would get them as close as possible to the complex without detection, seven miles northwest; five through jungle and two through open agriculture fields that surrounded the casa that they must do on foot and crawl where necessary.